-- 8. For the purpose of implementing this conservation measure: - (i) the Catch Reporting System set out in Conservation Measure 40/X shall apply in the 2001/02 season; - (ii) the Monthly Fine-scale Catch and Effort Data Reporting System set out in Conservation Measure 122/XIX shall also apply in the 2001/02 season.
-For the purposes of Conservation Measure 122/XIX, the target species is Electrona carlsbergi, and 'by-catch species' are defined as any cephalopod, crustacean or fish species other than Electrona carlsbergi; and - (iii) the Monthly Fine-scale Biological Data Reporting System set out in Conservation Measure 121/XIX shall also apply in the 2001/02 season.
-For the purposes of Conservation Measure 121/XIX, the target species is Electrona carlsbergi, and 'by-catch species' are defined as any cephalopod, crustacean or fish species other than Electrona carlsbergi.
-For the purposes of paragraph 3(ii) of Conservation Measure 121/XIX a representative sample shall be a minimum of 500 fish. - This provision concerning the minimum distance separating fishing locations is adopted pending the adoption of a more appropriate definition of a fishing location by the Commission. - The specified period is adopted in accordance with the reporting period specified in Conservation Measure 51/XIX, pending the adoption of a more appropriate period by the Commission.
+- 5. Data For the purpose of implementing this conservation measure in the 2002/03 season, the following shall apply: - (i) the Catch Reporting System set out in Conservation Measure 23-03; - the Monthly Fine-scale Catch and Effort Data Reporting System set out in Conservation Measure 23-04.
+For the purposes of Conservation Measure 23-04, the target species is Electrona carlsbergi, and 'by-catch species' are defined as any cephalopod, crustacean or fish species other than Electrona carlsbergi; and - the Monthly Fine-scale Biological Data Reporting System set out in Conservation Measure 23-05.
+For the purposes of Conservation Measure 23-05, the target species is Electrona carlsbergi, and 'by-catch species' are defined as any cephalopod, crustacean or fish species other than Electrona carlsbergi.
+For the purposes of paragraph 3(ii) of Conservation Measure 23-05 a representative sample shall be a minimum of 500 fish. - Research 6.
+In the event that the catch of Electrona carlsbergi is expected to exceed 20 000 tonnes in the 2002/03 season, a survey of stock biomass and age structure shall be conducted during that season by the principal fishing nations involved.
+A full report of this survey including data on stock biomass (specifically including area surveyed, survey design and density estimates), age structure and the biological characteristics of the by-catch shall be made available in advance for discussion at the meeting of the Working Group on Fish Stock Assessment in 2003. - This provision concerning the minimum distance separating fishing locations is adopted pending the adoption of a more appropriate definition of a fishing location by the Commission. - The specified period is adopted in accordance with the reporting period specified in Conservation Measure 23-01, pending the adoption of a more appropriate period by the Commission.